Amr2812/private-lessons-lms/README.md

 - Postman collection for the API endpoints:
   - [View](https://github.com/Amr2812/private-lessons-lms/blob/master/.github/LMS_API.postman_collection)
 - Postman collection for the Socket.IO events:
-  - Unavilable as WebSockets at postman is still in beta version and can't be exported
+  - Unavilable as WebSockets at postman was still in beta version and couldn't be exported

 ## Commercial use